skye2k2/eslint-plugin-bestpractices/README.md

 ## Supported Rules

-* [bestpractices/no-eslint-disable](docs/rules/no-eslint-disable.md): Warn when linting has been disabled inline.
+* [bestpractices/no-eslint-disable](docs/rules/no-eslint-disable.md): Warn when linting has been disabled inline WITHOUT an accompanying -- explanation.

 ## License